norihiro/obs-face-tracker/doc/properties.md

 ### Always show information
 If enabled, debugging properties listed above are effective even if the source is displayed on the program.
 This will be useful to make a demonstration of face-tracker itself.

+### Save correlation tracker, calculated error, control data to file
+**Not available for released version**
+Save internal calculation into the specified file for each.
+This option is not available without building with `ENABLE_DEBUG_DATA` but still can be set through obs-websocket or manually editing the scene file to add a text property with a file name to be written.
+To disable it back, remove the property or set zero-length text.

+#### Correlation tracker
+Property name: `debug_data_tracker`

+The data contains time in second, 3 coordinates (X, Y, Z), and score of the correlation tracker.
+The X and Y coordinates are the center of the face.
+The Z coordinate is a square-root of the area.
+Sometimes multiple correlation trackers run at the same time.
+In that case, multiple lines are written at the same timing.

+#### Calculated error
+Property name: `debug_data_error`

+The data contains time in second, 3 coordinates (X, Y, Z).
+The calculated error is the adjusted measure with current resolution, the cropped region when the frame was rendered, and user-specified tracking target.
+0-value indicates the face is well aligned and positive or negative value indicates the cropped region need to be moved.

+#### Control
+Property name: `debug_data_control`

+The data contains time in second, 3 coordinates (X, Y, Z).
+The X and Y coordinates are the center of the cropped region.
+The Z coordinate is a square-root of the area of the cropped region.